sebas77/Svelto.MiniExamples/README.md

 ## Example 6: Abstract Object Oriented Code

 * Goal: this example shows the two main strategies to abstract OOP code.
 Mixing the two strategies will result in the least boiler plate and fastest code.
+* Fist integration wraps gameobjects through the use of EntityViewComponents like seen in MiniExamples 2 Survival
+* Second integration shows a more efficent approach, where pure ECS is used as much as possible and engines objects are synched only as late as possible.